For some reason, I started reading the book Penis Envy and Other Bad Feelings by critical theory professor Mari Ruti.

 The guard is there not to protect the king, but to prevent the discovery that there is no king.

 So, to review: the phallus is powerless, the throne is empty, and god is dead.
 Like Nietzsche, we’ve now arrived at the problem of nihilism.

 John Marmysz’s Laughing at Nothing is a useful guide to the landscape.
 He lays out what he calls the three basic assumptions of nihilism:

 - Humans are alienated from such perfections as absolute Being, Truth, Goodness, Justice, Beauty, etc.;

 - This circumstance of alienation is other than it ought to be;

 - There is nothing that humans can do to change this circumstance.

 The recognition that one has been longing after unattainable fantasies can be crushing.
-In the popular imagination, a nihilist is someone who does not recover from this insight.
+In the clichéd depiction, a nihilist is someone who does not recover from this insight.
 They spend their time loudly reminding those around them of the meaninglessness of existence, or live in a permanent state of rebellion, or lapse into quiet despair at the tragedy of the human condition.

 But the central insight of Marmysz’s book is that one can accept the nihilist’s description of the world without becoming a “nihilist” in the popular sense.
 Referencing the work of Alan White, Marmysz describes “complete nihilism”: